aholachek/animate-css-grid/README.md

 ![demo of animate-css-grid in action](./demo/grid.gif)

 This small script makes it super easy to make sure your CSS grid transitions gracefully from one state to another.
-If the content of the grid changes, or if the grid or one of its children is updated with the addition or removal of a class, the grid will smoothly transition  to its new configuration.
+If the content of the grid changes, or if the grid or one of its children is updated with the addition or removal of a class, the grid will automatically transition  to its new configuration.

 [Examples on Codepen](https://codepen.io/collection/XGWeaG/)